Legacy

 Scotland

 When Association football came to Scotland in 1872 it was an English sport, played to English rules and English mores.
-Football, in fact several types of football, had existed in Scotland for many years, indeed for centuraries.
+Football, in fact several types of football, had existed in Scotland for many years, indeed for centuries.
 The documentary evidence is there.
-But the norm of this new game was dribbling-driven flashiness with little thought or fitness.
+But the norm of this newly adopted game was dribbling-driven flashiness with little thought or fitness.
 And so, had it stayed a game of the self-obcessed cities, Glasgow and Edinburgh, so it might have remained.
 But the Vale of Leven would change all that.
 It took what it had been shown, learned it well, added what it knew and understood positionally and organisationally from its own sporting traditions, brought to it the fitness of labouring in the local dye- and print-works, changed what was a middle-class pastime into, for Scots players and spectators alike and, as a result, for much of the globe, a passion that persists to this day.
 And at the forefront of the transformation was first the persistance of Vale of Leven F.C. in rejecting, replacing, indeed overwriting the English style of play.
 Then came the innovativeness of the first Renton F.C., the obvious on-field success of again of Vale of Leven in the second half of the 1870s.
-And in the second half of the next decade there would be a re-born Renton, once again revlutionising the game, in the late winter and early summer of 1888 sweeping all before it not just North but then South of the Border too.
+And in the second half of the next decade there would be a re-born Renton, once again revolutionising the game, in the late winter and early summer of 1887-8 sweeping all before it not just North but then South of the Border too.

 England